mitsuoxv/covid/README.md

 So I scratched numbers from pdf files, scratched my head learning regular expressions, and made the shiny app above.
 I would like to update frequently, but I am not sure.
 The ugly codes I wrote are in R directory.
-Data in Table 1 and Table 2 in the situation reports are in tables.rdata in data directory.
+Data in Table 1 (In China) and Table 2 (World including China) in the situation reports are in table1.csv, table2.csv and tables.rdata in data directory.

 ## Load

 Here, I load Table 1 and Table 2, which I managed to scratch from WHO situation reports.
-Beware Table 1 (in\_china) includes total, but Table 2 (outside\_china) does not include subtotal or total, as I cut them.
+Beware Table 1 (in\_china) includes total, but Table 2 (world) does not include subtotal or total, as I cut them.

 ``` r
 # load data